Wings at the Speed of Sound: Further releases

 In 1993, Wings at the Speed of Sound was remastered and reissued on compact disc as part of The Paul McCartney Collection series; "Walking in the Park with Eloise", which had been released under the name the Country Hams, its B-side "Bridge on the River Suite", and the Wings track "Sally G" (the B-side to their single "Junior's Farm") were added as bonus tracks.
 All were recorded in Nashville in 1974.

 Track listing

+All tracks written by Paul and Linda McCartney, except where noted.

-Archive Collection Reissue
+Archive Collection reissue

 On 23 September 2014 the album was re-issued by Hear Music/Concord Music Group as part of the fifth set of releases, alongside Venus and Mars, in the Paul McCartney Archive Collection.
 It was released in multiple formats: